ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * The interface is designed in the spirit of the C++ Standard Library's algorithms.

-* It uses the multidimensional array data structures [`basic_mdspan` (P0009R10)](http://wg21.link/p0009r10) to represent matrices and vectors.
-In the future, it could support other proposals' matrix and vector data structures.
+* It uses `basic_mdspan` [(P0009R10)](http://wg21.link/p0009r10),
+  a multidimensional array view, to represent matrices and vectors.
+  In the future,
+  it could support other proposals' matrix and vector data structures.

 * The interface permits optimizations for matrices and vectors with small compile-time dimensions; the standard BLAS interface does not.